 PIA Executive Committee:

-Vice Chair: Douglas Galasko, MD
+Chair: Douglas Galasko, MD

 Dr. Douglas Galasko is a clinician-researcher whose research spans Alzheimer’s Disease, Parkinson’s Disease and other disorders resulting in cognitive impairment and dementia.
 He currently serves as Associate Director of the UCSD Shiley-Marcos Alzheimer's Disease Research Center (ADRC).
 He is a member of the Alzheimer’s Disease Cooperative Study, a NIH-funded consortium of medical Centers that conducts clinical trials in Alzheimer’s Disease.